Tauffiqshaik/Practice/README.md

 # Practice
-This is my first repository
+This is my first repository.
 <br>
-Author-Tauffiq Shaik
+Author-Tauffiq(TS)